Advanced Topics

 1. Configuration Deep Dive

-uses a local configuration file to manage its connection to your GitHub Project.
+ido4 uses a local configuration file to manage its connection to your GitHub Project.
 This file is essential for the tool's operation.

-The .ido4
+The .ido4 Directory

-is created in the root of your project.
-This directory contains all the configuration that ido4
+When you run ido4 project:init, a new directory named .ido4 is created in the root of your project.
+This directory contains all the configuration that ido4 needs.

 - Location:

-- Recommendation: You should commit this directory to your version control system (
+your-project/.ido4/ - Recommendation: You should commit this directory to your version control system (

-).
-This allows every team member to useido4
+git).
+This allows every team member to useido4with the same consistent configuration.

-The project-info.json
+The project-info.json File

-directory.
+This is the most important file in the .ido4 directory.
 It contains the unique IDs for your GitHub Project and its custom fields.

-Example project-info.json
+Example project-info.json:

 {